solskogen/archlinux-aarch64-builder/README.md

 - `provides`: Virtual packages/libraries provided
 - `force_latest`: Use latest git commit instead of version tag
 - `use_aur`: Clone from AUR instead of Arch Linux GitLab
-- `use_local`: Use local PKGBUILD from pkgbuilds/ directory
-- `build_stage`: Build order stage number
+- `use_local`: Use local PKGBUILD from pkgbuilds/ directory- `build_stage`: Build order stage number
 - `skip`: If set to 1, package is blacklisted and should be skipped during build

 ## JSON Format